climatepolicyradar/knowledge-graph/docs/users/hierarchy-heuristics.md

 We should aim to keep our hierarchies relatively shallow.
 Doing so will (hopefully) keep the concepts abstract enough to be useful to users, while making it easier for us to maintain the hierarchy as the world changes.

 The concepts inhereted from [GST](https://gst1.org) worked over three levels of abstraction, and we should aim to keep our future hierarchies at a similar depth.

+## Hierarchies can overlap

+Although a hierarchy will usually start life as a single tree, it's likely that as we develop our concepts store, we'll find that concepts might exist in multiple hierarchies, with overlapping branches.
+This is fine!
+We should aim to represent the relationships between concepts as accurately as possible, and if that means that a concept is a subconcept of two different parent concepts, that's okay.

+Take a look at [the documentation on merging concepts](./merging-existing-concepts.md) for more information on how merge two concepts from different hierarchies which represent the same thing.